mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ### Scope

 And the last major component in our Lightweight AngularJS, will be the scope.
 In order to implement the data-binding logic we need to have `$scope` to attach properties.
 We can compose these properties into expressions and watch them.
-When we discover that the value of given expression has changed we can simply invoke the watcher (observer) associated with the expression.
+When we discover that the value of given expression has changed we can simply invoke a callback (observer) associated with the expression.

 Responsibilities of the scope: